DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Abstract

 \section{Abstract}

 With the freight delivery demands and shipping costs increasing rapidly, intelligent control of fleets to enable efficient and cost-conscious solutions becomes an important problem.
 In this paper, we propose DeepFreight, a model-free deep-reinforcement-learning-based algorithm for multi-transfer freight delivery, which includes two closely-collaborative components: truck-dispatch and package-matching.
 Specifically, a deep multi-agent reinforcement learning framework called QMIX is leveraged to learn a dispatch policy, with which we can obtain the multi-step joint vehicle dispatch decisions for the fleet with respect to the delivery requests.
 Then an efficient multi-transfer matching algorithm is executed to assign the delivery requests to the trucks.
 Also, DeepFreight is integrated with a Mixed-Integer Linear Programming optimizer for further optimization.
-The evaluation results shows that the proposed system is highly scalable and ensures a 100\% delivery success while maintaining low delivery-time and fuel consumption.
+The evaluation results show that the proposed system is highly scalable and ensures a 100\% delivery success while maintaining low delivery-time and fuel consumption.
+The codes are available at \href{https://github.com/LucasCJYSDL/DeepFreight}{https://github.com/LucasCJYSDL/DeepFreight}.